cquevedod/js-school-project/Week 03/Challenge-C04/README.md

 ![Desktop view](screenshots/desktopview.PNG)

-In the previous view you can see that each piano key has a letter of the assigned computer keyboard, this in order to facilitate the user experience.
+In the previous view you can see that **each piano key has a key of the real-world computer keyboard**, this is for facilitate the user experience.

 **Mobile View:**